hisaume/pgpt-backend-lambda/README.md

 The backend for PromptGPT.

-A serverless REST API running on AWS Lambda.
+A serverless REST API running on AWS Lambda, providing LLM response from OpenAI API.

-Designed to serve the frontend, from pgpt-frontend repo.
+Designed to serve the frontend , from pgpt-frontend repo.

 ## Technologies